 That is why UMass Dartmouth and the Leduc Center for Civic Engagement have put together the following list of easy to access resources for those seeking food for themselves and their families.

-Arnie's Cupboard, located in the Campus Center, is fully stocked with meats, chicken and fish, along with many other nutritious food items.
+Jeanne's Cupboard, located in the Campus Center, is fully stocked with meats, chicken and fish, along with many other nutritious food items.
 During the pandemic, all orders can be made online by registering for an account and adding items to your cart.

-Arnie's Cupboard serves all students, faculty, and staff, and their households.
+Jeanne's Cupboard serves all students, faculty, and staff, and their households.

 Feel free to order what you need.
 For spring break, Arnie’s Cupboard recommends placing your order as soon as possible this week and order enough for the next several weeks to be sure you have what you need.